C++ Strings - C++ Programming Tutorial

 Explanation:

-The C++ program demonstrates string initialization, where s1 is assigned a string literal, and s2 is created from a character array using the string constructor.
-After that, it prints both strings as output.
+The C++ code showcases string initialization, with s1 being set to a string literal and s2 being generated from a character array using the string constructor.
+Subsequently, it displays both strings as the program output.

 Types of Strings in C++